ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 If an actor or task specifies a new ``runtime_env``, it will override the parent’s ``runtime_env`` (i.e., the parent actor/task's ``runtime_env``, or the job's ``runtime_env`` if there is no parent actor or task).

-To merge from the parent runtime env in some specific cases, you can use the API ray.get_current_runtime_env() to get the parent runtime env and modify it by yourself.
+To merge from the parent runtime env in some specific cases, you can use the API :ref:`ray.get_current_runtime_env() <runtime-env-apis>` to get the parent runtime env and modify it by yourself.
 Example:

 .. code-block:: python